 Many countries around the world have also ‘ported’ the licences, to make sure that the licences are compatible with local copyright and other law.

-We recommend that New Zealanders use either the 4.0 licences, which are international, or the 3.0 New Zealand licences, which were produced by the Creative Commons Aotearoa New Zealand legal team.
+We recommend that New Zealanders use either the 4.0 International licences or the 3.0 New Zealand licences, which were produced by the Creative Commons Aotearoa New Zealand legal team.
+Both licence sets are internationally valid.
 You can read more about versions and ports here.

 There are four Creative Commons licence elements.

 This means that others must credit you as the original creator of the work.
 All Creative Commons licences require users to provide attribution.
 More information on how to provide attribution can be found here.

 This means that others may not share, adapt or reuse use your work if their use is primarily intended for commercial advantage or monetary compensation.
 More information on the definition of Non-Commercial can be found here.